NicolBolas/Proposal-Ideas/Default Initializer Value.md

 func3(std::default_init);
 `````

-We want the call to `func1` to work.
-But we want the call to `func2` to fail.
+We want the call to `func1` to work, by passing a default initialized `i`.
+But we want the call to `func2` to fail, due to both overloads being equivalent.
 And we want the call to `func3` to call the overload specifically taking `default_init_t`.

 ## List Initialization

 The change above notably does not affect list initialization; [dcl.init]/17.1 sends all braced-init-list-bound objects to [dcl.init.list] for resolution.
+And this determination happens well in advance of our new [dcl.init]17 statement.

-This is a *deliberate* omission.
+This is *deliberate*.
 Consider the following:

 `````
 struct Agg